osohq/oso/docs/content/python/getting-started/application/index.md

     and allow(user, "read", Expense);
 {{< /code >}}

 This rule is translating something like `GET /expenses/3` into a check whether the user should be allowed to "read" the `Expense` class.

-However, what if we want to have more fine-grained control?
-And authorize access to the precise resource at `/expenses/3`?
+However, what if we want to have more fine-grained control, and authorize access to the precise resource at `/expenses/3`?
 We'll cover that in the next section.

 ### Authorizing Access to Data